A Statistical Framework for Understanding Causal Effects that Vary by Treatment Initiation Time in EHR-based Studies: Evaluating Temporal Trends in Causal Effects of Bariatric Surgery

 Figure \ref{fig:bmi_results}B presents estimates of $\widehat\chi_{j,m}$ for select comparisons.
 For a fixed $m$, variation in the vertical direction reflects changes in cross-trial effects when varying the underlying population (captured by $\widehat\gamma_m^2$).
 Conversely, for a fixed color, variation in the height of points reflects changes in cross-trial effects in a particular population across calendar time (captured by $\widehat\sigma_m^2$).
 Notably, the greater degree of variation in the vertical direction at fixed points in time (i.e., when varying populations) in the top row of Figure \ref{fig:bmi_results}B suggests that covariate shift plays a larger role in explaining trends across calendar time for comparisons of no surgery to all surgical procedures than to SG alone.
 This is further reflected by 95\% confidence intervals for $\theta$ in Table \ref{tab:msm_summary}, which reject $H_0^{(\delta)}$ in all comparisons except those between SG and no surgery (with $\delta = 0.05$).

 It is not overly surprising that underlying treatment efficacy for bariatric surgery relative to no surgery appears to have ``declined'' over time, given that the composition of bariatric procedures, specifically the proportion of RYGB and SG, has itself changed over time.
 Nevertheless, that our method is able to discover this well-explained trend offers evidence of its utility.
 When making comparisons to non-surgical patients, much of the clinical literature aggregates all surgical procedures under a single label ``bariatric surgery'' \citep{obrien2018microvascular, Harrington2024, benz2024, madenci2024, haneuse2025, fisher2018association}.
 As such, recognizing that both the meaning and the underlying effectiveness of this aggregated treatment label have changed is particularly relevant.
+Importantly, while the $m = 84$ estimate of -18.3\% is more reflective of current real-world efficacy of bariatric surgery than the common effect of -19.6\%, differences are attributable to both changing distribution of procedures and patient populations being treated.
+As such additional standardization efforts may be required to get a truly contemporary estimate, as the DURABLE database only follows patients through 2015.

-Our results also hint at possible improvements in SG technique and improved weight loss outcomes 6-months post surgery, though such improvements are not observed for longer-term outcomes.
-One possible explanation is that any underlying changes in technique have helped patients reach their weight-loss nadir more quickly, but have not influenced peak weight-loss or rebound effects \citep{courcoulas2013weight, arterburn2020}.
+Finally, results also hint at possible improvements in SG technique and improved weight loss outcomes 6 months post-surgery, though such improvements are not observed for longer-term outcomes.
+One possible explanation is that any underlying changes in technique have helped patients reach their weight-loss nadir more quickly, but have not influenced peak weight-loss or rebound effects.